mitodl/open-widget-framework/README.md

 #### `renderers:`
 An object that maps names of custom renderers to their corresponding react components.
 The name should match the `react_renderer` field on the widget class defined in your custom classes.
 See the section below on react renderers

+#### `fetchData:`
+A custom fetch function that takes a url and an object of options similar to fetch

 #### `errorHandler:`
 A function that takes an error message and does something with it.
 Use this to define your own error handling.
 Defaults to `console.error`